sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Project Paths

 'Project Paths' allows you to configure default paths (Texture Export+Import,Camera Locations, Image Manager defaults etc.) and file templates for your project.
-Paths can be set relative to a project base path, folder creation is supported and settings are saved between sessions.
+Paths can be set relative to a project base path, folder creation is supported.

+Paths are saved with the project and restored on project load, so you only need to configure your project once and on the next project open you will find it how you left it.

+The last used settings (from whenever you last launched Set Project paths) are preset on open.
+This allows you to configure your paths relative to a changing base path and on a newly created project you then only need to set the base path instead of all individual paths each time.

 #####Selection: